 Outside of regular trading hours, investors can do extended hours trading.
 By engaging in after-hours trading, which includes both pre-market and after-hours trading, they can increase their time to buy and sell orders.
 Although after-hours trading is convenient, it’s also a type of trading that carries a special set of risks.

 |Standard||9:30 a.m.
 ET to 4:00 p.m.
 ET|

 What Is After-Hours Trading?

-If you follow financial news, you might notice that after-hours stock quotes are often different than the closing prices of stocks during regular market hours.
-This is due to investor activity in the after-hours trading market.
 Although the vast majority of stock market trading is performed during traditional market hours, investors looking to buy or sell stock after the market closes might still be able to execute trades.
-Volume is typically light after-hours, however, so if you’re looking to trade, you’ll generally have the best luck with large, liquid names.
-Some stocks don’t trade at all in the after-hours session.
+Volume is typically light after the market closes for the day; if you’re looking to trade, you’ll generally have the best luck with large, liquid names.
+But some stocks don’t trade at all in the after-hours session.

 How After-Hours Trading Works

 Just like during regular market hours, supply and demand rule the after-hours market.
 If there are more buyers than sellers in the after-hours session, stock prices will trend higher and vice versa.
-One indication of how the after-hours market is doing is the Nasdaq 100 after-hours indicator, which is similar to the live Nasdaq 100 index price you’ll see while the market is open.
+One indication of how the after-hours market is doing is the Nasdaq 100 after-hours indicator.
+This is similar to the live Nasdaq-100 index price you’ll see while the market is open.